Lat Pulldown Alternatives: How to Train Your Lats With Free Weights

 What Muscles Does the Lat Pulldown Work?

-There are a couple different ways of doing lat pulldowns.
+There are a couple of different ways of doing lat pulldowns.
 If you use an underhand, shoulder-width grip, it’s similar to a chin-up.
 It’s a bigger lift that works both your biceps and upper back.
 The more popular way of doing lat pulldowns is with a wider, overhand grip, though.
 More like the grip you’d use when doing pull-ups.

 When you use an overhand grip, it prevents your biceps from fully engaging, and when you use a wider grip, it emphasizes your lats over your other upper-back muscles.
 It’s a lat lift, hence the name: the lat pulldown.